microchip-pic-avr-examples/dspic33c-can-tp/README.md

 # Operation

-After Programming both boards, ensure both are powered and attached to the CAN bus using the click boards.
+After programming both boards, ensure both are powered and attached to the CAN bus using the click boards.
 Next press the S1 button on Explorer 16/32.
 This will start the back and forth Message passing between the two devices.
 This will continue until stopped manually by removing power from one of the devices.

 *Figure 2 - Recording over the CAN bus*